- SAC Major

 - Student Production Opportunities

-- Guest Artists @ SAC
+- Guest Artists and Scholars @ SAC

 SAC student Caroline Schaper went abroad to Grenoble, France in the summer of 2013.
 She lived with a French family in the alps and studied at Stendhal University where she took classes in French language, civilization and literature.
 She's double-majoring in French and SAC, so all of her credits went to French, but she still participated in a lot of film-related activities, like festivals and museums.
 She was able to travel around the south of France and visited Switzerland and Monaco.